travlr-archived/CodeDepot/README.rst

 context switching, especially so on conventional general purpose CPUs [#]_.
-For an FBP paradigm at scale, a point will be reached where the number of context switches on a single machine CPU, overwhelms the system and causes notable latency.
+For an FBP paradigm at scale, a point will be reached where the number of context switches on a single machine, multi-core CPU, overwhelms the system and causes notable latency.
 On average, context switching costs approximately 30 microseconds of overhead per occurrence.
 One benchmark of the theoretical limitations of context switching has an upper bound of 18.75% of CPU cycles wasted due to context switching.
-Generally, optimal CPU use, is to have the same number of worker threads as there are hardware threads when a process is CPU bound, whereas I/O bound permit more [#]_.
+Generally, optimal CPU use is to have the same number of worker threads as there are hardware threads when a process is CPU bound, whereas I/O bound permit more [#]_.
 These considerations puts the FBP paradigm at very much a disadvantaged ideal of maximal efficiency.